 - 6 wool dryer balls

 I looked up my in-laws’ washer on Fluff Love University’s website to find out the recommended settings for a good wash routine.
 I purchased a smaller bottle of my preferred detergent.
 I even brought along water hardness test strips, but I misplaced them and therefore did not use them (however, I did not notice any sort of build-up on faucets so I think we were okay without adding our usual capfuls of Calgon).
-I had left an IKEA drying rack from our previous long visit and I used that to hang dry everything but all the inserts, prefolds, and OBFs.
+I had left an IKEA drying rack from our previous long visit which I used to hang dry the covers and Lalabye diapers.

 Have you ever traveled and used cloth diapers?
 What would you do the same and what would you do differently next time?
 Are you on the fence about bringing your cloth diapers along on your next trip?
 What are your worries or fears?
 I would love to hear so please comment below!